Fang Yi: People's Republic of China

 After the establishment of the People's Republic of China in 1949 following the Communist victory, Fang Yi served as vice governor in his home province of Fujian from 1949 to 1952, before briefly serving as vice-mayor of Shanghai from 1952 to 1953.
 He was then appointed Vice Minister of Finance in September 1953, but only served for a year before being posted, together with his wife Yin Sen, to the Chinese embassy to North Vietnam in 1954.
 As economic representative, he was responsible for coordinating China's assistance to North Vietnam, and served in that position until 1961.

 In 1961, Fang returned to Beijing and oversaw China's foreign aid program in the Office for Economic Relations with Foreign Countries until 1976.
 His knowledge of multiple foreign languages, including English, German, Japanese, and Russian, was very useful to the Chinese government, which was eager to establish economic ties with foreign countries.
 He survived the Cultural Revolution and became an alternate member of the 9th CCP Central Committee in 1969.
 He led economic delegations to many, mainly African, countries, and oversaw the Tanzania–Zambia Railway project, among others.

 After the death of Mao Zedong and the end of the Cultural Revolution in 1976, Fang was appointed vice president of the Chinese Academy of Sciences (CAS) and became close to Deng Xiaoping.
+Fang led the State Science and Technology Commission when it was revived after the Cultural Revolution.

 To further promote Deng's priority of science as the forerunner of China's modernization, Deng in 1977 began a campaign to promote the 1978 National Science Conference.
 Fang led the team implementing it, instructing schools, factories, and communes to organize youth-focused events celebrating science and technology.

 When Deng rose to power, Fang was made one of China's vice-premiers in March 1978, and was elected as a member of the 11th CCP Politburo (re-elected to the 12th Politburo in 1982).
 He also served as President of the CAS from 1979 to 1981.
 Under Deng's leadership, China established economic contacts with the Western world, and Fang led Chinese delegations to Japan and West Germany.
 He also accompanied Deng on the latter's historic visit to the United States in January 1979.
 Fang headed a separate delegation to American technological centers, such as the Georgia Institute of Technology, the Texas Medical Center, and a Lockheed plant near Los Angeles, with the aim of advancing China's industry.

 In May 1982, Fang became a state councilor, serving until 1988.
 He was also a member of the Presidium of the 12th Congress of the CCP.
 In 1988, he was appointed a Vice Chairman of the Chinese People's Political Consultative Conference, serving until 1993.
 He was honorary chairman of the Chinese Weiqi Association from 1977 until his death.

 On 17 October 1997, Fang Yi died in Beijing at the age of 81.